You can add Vienna to such names as Cannes, Venice, and Berlin in the big book of European cities with film festivals.

 Shortynale

-This festival for short films is technically not a Vienna festival, but located in Klosterneuburg (a small town that borders Vienna).
+This festival for short films is technically not a Vienna festival, but located in Klosterneuburg (a small town that borders Vienna) on a square close to the wonderful abbey.
 Showcases films up to 30 minutes in length from Austria, Germany, Switzerland, Luxembourg and Liechtenstein,